Do you actually need a lifting belt?

 Which belt type

-Lever, Prong, or Nylon - Which Is Right for You?
+Which Belt Is Actually Right for You?

 Prong Belt

-• Slight tightness variation between sets
+• Slight tightness variation depending on how carefully you thread

 Shop Prong Belts